ex-zee-ex/waaaave_pool/README.md

 lil sized
 https://github.com/ex-zee-ex/lil_waaaves

-there are multiple versions up for playing with right now but the one titled WAAAVE_POOL_MAIN is the most recent and bestest build, also the only one that works with the picapture sd so try that one first.  unfortunately the ofxOMXcamera addon does not seem to currently work for buster and openFrameworks 0.11 so for best results i advise raspbian Stretch (http://downloads.raspberrypi.org/raspbian/images/raspbian-2019-04-09/) and openFrameworks 0.10 (https://openframeworks.cc/download/older/ choose linux armv7)).
-Eventually I will have a custom image for download that you can just flash to an sd card but until then it involves a bit of linuxing!
-If you only have buster to play with then use the folder that ends with "noOmx" for a compatible build but be forewarned that there are kind of a bunch of gl issues with buster still and full screen doesnt seem to work plus some obnoxious banding as well.
+How to install!
+Easiest way (if yr not adept at both openFrameworks and navigating in raspbian) is to just flash an sd card with the image located here https://drive.google.com/open?id=1ly_PBq4DDyxd6zYmoqIl_yF_aaYJZQcp and plug everything in and power up! components list

+Raspberry Pi 3b (fairly sure 3b+ works fine as well)

+micro sd card minimum 8g

+raspberry pi power supply (5v 2.5a micro usb connection)

+a usb camera input (logitech c310 or similar logitech camera capable of 640x480 recommended)

+a midi controller for input (nanokontrol 2 recommended as all the default controls are built around that model)

+OR a usb keyboard for controls (much cheaper option though a bit less fun than knobs tbh)

+some sort of usb micro sd card adapter to write the image

+optional: Picapture sd1 capture card for sd video

+(for nanokontrol2 to operate at its best download the nanokontrol scene data file and use the Korg Kontrol Editor to update the midi info on the nanokontrol otherwise buttons wont work right and a bunch of the knobs will be momentary instead of toggles)

 ![Image description](https://github.com/ex-zee-ex/pictures/blob/master/waaavepool4.png)

-hello and welcome to the waaaves pool!  to get started with this program you will need at least raspberry pi(i built and tested this in raspbian on a raspberry pi 3 b v1.2), a usb camera (all images and demo videos were made with a logitech c310 which can be found very affordably on ebay.  i highly reccomend only logitech usb cameras as the only brand im aware of with consistent driver support cross platforms) or a picapturesd for input, a usb keyboard for controls.
-There is option to support a usb midi keyboard as well(the default midi controls are mapped to the default cc values for the knobs on a korg nanokontrol2 in the current version, there are instructions on midi mapping below (eventually)).
-A build of openFrameworks is also necessary, https://openframeworks.cc/setup/raspberrypi/ for more info.
-Once you have openFrameworks installed and working you will also need to install the ofxMidi addon https://github.com/danomatika/ofxMidi and the ofxOMXCamera addon https://github.com/langolierz/ofxOMXCamera.
-For midi controllers this code is built around a korg nanokontrol2, for best operations there is a firmware thing you can do with the korg kontrol editor that you load and then send over to the midi controller and then its pretty much plug and play from there!
+***more complicated way to installl***** if you are insistent upon doing things the long way.
+Raspbian Stretch and openFrameworks 0.10 are the recommended environments, any other combos is not supported on my end at this moment
+To build openFrameworks run through the steps here https://openframeworks.cc/setup/raspberrypi/o.
+Once you have openFrameworks installed and working you will also need to install the ofxMidi addon https://github.com/danomatika/ofxMidi and the ofxOMXCamera addon https://github.com/langolierz/ofxOMXCamera.  the WAAAVE_POOL_MAIN folder will need to be downloaded and moved into the myApps folder within the openFrameworks folder

 ![Image description](https://github.com/ex-zee-ex/pictures/blob/master/waaavepool3.png)

-once you have openFrameworks downloaded, built, and tested, and all of the addons installed as well, clone or download this repository and then move the folder WAAAAVE_POOL_MAIN into the openFrameworks->apps->myApps folder.
-If you are running on a gui style raspbian you can then right click on the folder and select "open in terminal" then type 'make', wait for a minute or two until that step is finished, and then 'make run' once you have a prompt again.

 keyboard controls